-Mitochondria-specific flux, $J{mte,O2}$: Volume-specific metabolic O_2 flux depends on: (1) the sample concentration in the volume of the instrumental chamber, C{mX} , or C{NX} ; (2) the mitochondrial density in the sample, $D{mte}=mte/m_X$ or $mte_X=mte/N_X$; and (3) the specific mitochondrial activity or performance per elemental mitochondrial unit, $J{mte,O2}=J{V,O2}/C{mte}$ (Table 6).
-Obviously, the numerical results for $J{mte,O2}$ vary depending on the type of mitochondrial marker chosen for measurement of mte and $C{mte}=mte/V$.
-Some problems are common for all mitochondrial markers: (1) Accuracy of measurement is crucial, since even a highly accurate and reproducible measurement of O_2 flux becomes biased and noisy if normalized for a biased and noisy measurement of a mitochondrial marker.
-This problem is avoided when O_2 fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state, which is used as an internal marker and yields flux control ratios, FCR (Fig. 7).
-FCR are independent of any externally measured markers and are, therefore, statistically very robust.
-FCR indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density or concentration on $J{mX,O2}$ or $I{X,O2}$ from that of function per elemental mitochondrial marker, $J{mte,O2}$ (Pesta et al. 2011; Gnaiger 2014).
-(2) If mitochondrial quality does not change and only mitochondrial density varies as a determinant of mass-specific flux, then any marker is equally qualified and selection of the optimum marker depends only on the accuracy of measurement of the mitochondrial marker.
+Mitochondria-specific flux, $J{\text{mte},O2}$: Volume-specific metabolic O_2 flux depends on: (1) the sample concentration in the volume of the instrument chamber, C{mX} , or C{NX} ; (2) the mitochondrial density in the sample, $D{\text{mte}}=\text{mte}/m_X$ or $\text{mte}X=\text{mte}/N_X$; and (3) the specific mitochondrial activity or performance per elemental mitochondrial unit, $J{\text{mte},O2}=J{V,O2}/C{\text{mte}}$ (Table 6).
+Obviously, the numerical results for $J{\text{mte},O2}$ vary according to the type of mitochondrial marker chosen for measurement of mte and C{mte} =mte/V. Some problems are common for all mitochondrial markers: (1) Accuracy of measurement is crucial, since even a highly accurate and reproducible measurement of O2 flux becomes inaccurate and noisy if normalized for a biased and noisy measurement of a mitochondrial marker.
+This problem is avoided when O2 fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state, which is used as an internal marker and yields flux control ratios, FCR (Fig. 7).
+FCR are independent of any externally measured markers and, therefore, are statistically very robust.
+FCR indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density or concentration on $J{mX,O2}$ or $I{X,O2}$ from that of function per elemental mitochondrial marker, $J{\text{mte,O2}}$ (Pesta et al. 2011; Gnaiger 2014).
+(2) If mitochondrial quality does not change and only mitochondrial density varies as a determinant of massspecific flux, then any marker is equally qualified and selection of the optimum marker depends only on the accuracy of measurement of the mitochondrial marker.
 (3) If mitochondrial quality changes, then there may not be any best mitochondrial marker.

 Normalization is a problematic subject and it is crucial to consider the question of the study.
-If the study aims to compare tissue performance, such as a the effects of a certain treatment on a specific muscle, then normalization can successfully be done to e.g. tissue mass or protein content.
+If the study aims to compare tissue performance, such as the effects of a certain treatment on a specific muscle, then normalization can be successful, using tissue mass or protein content, for example.
 If the aim, however, is to find differences of mitochondrial function independent of mitochondrial density (Table 6), then normalization to a mitochondrial marker is imperative.
 It is crucial to first establish that the marker chosen is not selectively altered by the performed treatment.
-In conclusion, the normalization must reflect the question at hand to allow a satisfying answer.
+In conclusion, the normalization must reflect the question at hand to reach a satisfying answer.
+On the other hand, the goal of comparing results across projects and institutions requires some standardization on normalization for entry into a databank.